 This large kitchen extension in Barnet, North London, was designed by award-winning Alan Cox Associates.

 First, we have set up the preliminaries such as the welfare facilities, hoarding, and assessed the site by removing gas, water and electricity supply from the work area to make it safe.
 After all the safety measures have been put in place, the work can commence.

 After our team excavated the foundations and got a go-ahead by the building inspector, we poured in the concrete.
 We erected temporary steel propping so that we could safely demolish part of the wall.
 Manufactured steel beams were then fitted as per structural drawings.

 Now, it is safe to proceed with the construction of the exterior face brick walls.
 We have managed to source facing bricks that match the existing house perfectly so that the new extension would seamlessly blend with its surrounding and help the property keep its period charm.

 Our clients opted for a pitched roof for their extension.
 While a pitched roof is usually slightly more expensive than a flat roof, it tends to last longer and looks better on some types of properties.

-Wooden doors with glass panels have been fitted to complement the house, while large skylights bring in natural light.
+Triple glazed timber frame French doors have been fitted to complement the house, while large skylights bring in natural light.